adlnet/CATAPULT/docs/cts/index.markdown

 </figure>

 Below all of that, you'll find two tabs.
-The first one is called "Conformance Tests", and it contains a list of the tests that have been created for course.
+The first one is called "Conformance Tests", and it contains a list of the tests that have been created for the course.
 The list has the following columns:

 - **Registration:** The name of the actor for this test's registration, followed by the registration ID.
 This value is also a link to the [Test Details](#test-details) page.